-Faculty Dem ographics
+Faculty Demographics

-Full -time Part -time To tal
+Full -time Part Part-time otal

 Female Male Female Male Female Male

 a.)
 Faculty who are

 Non-resident (International)

-Asian Х 1
+Asian х The second second 1

-Black, non-Hispanic Х 1
+Black, non-Hispanic х Start In 1

-Hispanic Х 1
+Hispanic X 1 34

-American Indian or
+American Indian or Alaska Native a read

-Alaska Native

-Native Hawaiian /
+Native Hawaiian / Pacific Islander where yes

-Pacific Islander

 Two or more races

-Race/Ethnicity Unknown

-(Or Decline to Identify)
+Race/Ethnicity Unknown (Or Decline to Identify) 1.15%

 White, non-Hispanic

-Totals c.)Number of faculty with doctorate or other terminal degree 1 1 1 1 d.)
-Number of faculty whose highest degree is a master's, but not a terminal master's 1 1 e.)
-Number of faculty whose highest degree is a bachelor's
+Totals 100 11 Stales Eng.
+10101-1 A Salat c.)Number of faculty with doctorate or other terminal degree 1 1 1 1 Number of faculty whose highest degree is a master's, but not a terminal master's 1 1 e.)
+Number of faculty whose highest degree is a bachelor's 1 may - ymagiya -